An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of spectra: Exeunt

 so that, writing

 we obtain

 On the other hand

-Therefore the formal series $\mathrm{td}_\rho(u)$ must satisfy $a_{n+1,n}=1$ for every $n$, i.e., it must have the property that the coefficient of $u^n$ in $(\mathrm{td}_\rho(u))^{n+1}$ equals 1 for any $n$.
-A classical computation using the Lagrange inversion formula shows that there exist a unique formal power series with this property: the power series expansion of
+Therefore the formal series $\mathrm{td}_{\mathrm{ch}_*\rho,\rho_H}(u)$ must satisfy $a_{n+1,n}=1$ for every $n$, i.e., it must have the property that the coefficient of $u^n$ in $(\mathrm{td}_\rho(u))^{n+1}$ equals 1 for any $n$.
+A classical computation using the Lagrange inversion formula shows that there exists a unique formal power series with this property: the power series expansion of

-As the Chern character is an isomorphism from rationalized complex $K$-theory to even 2-periodic rational singular cohomology, this shows that the only possible complex orientation of topological $K$-theory for which one can have the complex analytic/algebro-geometric half of the Grothendieck-Hirzebruch-Riemann-Roch theorem is the one with (shifted) Euler class $\beta_{KU}e^{KU}=\mathbf{1}-L^{-1}$, thus motivating this apparently less natural choice with respect to $\beta_{KU}e^{KU} \allowbreak =L-\mathbf{1}$.
+As the Chern character is an isomorphism from rationalized complex $K$-theory to even 2-periodic rational singular cohomology, this shows that the only possible complex orientation of topological $K$-theory for which one can have the complex analytic/algebro-geometric half of the Grothendieck--Hirzebruch--Riemann--Roch theorem is $\rho_K$, i.e., the one with (shifted) Euler class $\beta_{KU}e^{KU}=\mathbf{1}_\C-L^{-1}$, thus motivating this apparently less natural choice with respect to $\beta_{KU}e^{KU} \allowbreak =L-\mathbf{1}_\C$.
 Clearly, as far as one is not concerned with the complex analytic/\allowbreak algebro-geometric half of the theorem, this second orientation, with corresponding Todd function $u/(e^u-1)$, is an equally valid choice, and it is actually quite a common choice for defining a complex orientation of topological $K$-theory in algebraic topology.

--2 cm The reproduction of part of a letter by Alexander Grothendieck has been extracted from \\ {\tt https://commons.wikimedia.org/wiki/File:Grothendieck-Riemann-Roch.jpg}\\ where it is licensed as ``This work is ineligible for copyright and therefore in the public domain because it consists entirely of information that is common property and contains no original authorship.'' .6 cm
+The reproduction of part of a letter by Alexander Grothendieck has been extracted from \\ {\tt https://commons.wikimedia.org/wiki/File:Grothendieck-Riemann-Roch.jpg}\\ where it is licensed as ``This work is ineligible for copyright and therefore in the public domain because it consists entirely of information that is common property and contains no original authorship.'' .6 cm